Entrepreneurship and design development for Rabha women weavers in West Bengal, India.

 The 16 Rabha women are from Garo Basti in Rajabhathkhawa, and Mendabari and Andu forest villages in Chilapata forest division in Alipurduar district of West Bengal.

-A local production coordinator was hired in January to manage purchase of raw material, monitor production, provide quality control and arrange collection and transport of finished goods.
+A local production coordinator was hired in early 2016 to manage purchase of raw material, monitor production, provide quality control and arrange collection and transport of finished goods.
 Initial yarns were purchased and training workshops were conducted.
-Initial weaving has begun with 10 women earning stipends.
-An Indian designer will begin working with the weavers this spring to create a product range for the urban markets.
-The group will also be working to market its product to the local market in the nearest town, Siliguri.
+Initial weaving began with 10 women earning stipends.
+An Indian designer worked with the weavers to create a product range for the urban markets.
+The group is also marketing its product in the local market in the nearest town, Siliguri.

 Our partner in India is the Foundation for Rural Recovery and Development, (FORRAD), a support organization for smaller grass root groups, working nationwide in the field of rural development since 1980.
-Sarmistha Lahiri, founder and secretary of Hast Karigar Society, is project consultant hired by FORRAD to implement this project.
+Sarmistha Lahiri, founder and secretary of Hast Karigar Society, was hired by FORRAD to implement this project.